 - Average fetal weight at 41 weeks: 8.25 pounds

 If the baby’s still hanging in there, those little fingernails have grown to a decent length by now.
+Make sure to take infant fingernail clippers to the hospital!

 Pregnancy Week 41 Symptoms & Baby Bump

+You may experience weight loss once you reach full term, even as the baby is packing on a little more fat.
+This is due to your body ridding itself of anything not necessary for childbirth, such as extra fluid and poop.
+You may find yourself suddenly peeing and pooping all the time, or even sweating more than usual.
 You should also prepare to sweat a lot during the first week after the baby’s born – a lot of your remaining retained fluid will be leaving your body, and keeping the baby close for breastfeeding will have you heating up as well!

 I wore as little as possible during the first few weeks (to the embarrassment of many family members), especially while trying to breastfeed.
 It helped keep me cool, allowed for more skin-to-skin bonding, and made breastfeeding attempts that much quicker and easier for the baby.